 Mode of study where students undertake their entire program through distance education.
 See also Distance education

-The major organisational unit responsible for academic programs.
-Faculties may have a number of sub-units called schools.
+The major division of the University responsible for academic programs.
+Faculties may have a number of subdivision called schools.
 The head of a faculty is called the Executive Dean.